shivammathur/setup-php/README.md

 #### Tools with checkstyle support

 For tools that support `checkstyle` reporting like `phpstan`, `psalm`, `php-cs-fixer` and `phpcs` you can use `cs2pr` to annotate your code.
-For examples refer to [cs2pr documentation](https://github.com/staabm/annotate-pull-request-from-checkstyle).
+For examples refer to the [cs2pr documentation](https://github.com/staabm/annotate-pull-request-from-checkstyle).

 > Here is an example with `phpcs`.